JohnSnowLabs/spark-nlp/README.md

 export MLFLOW_TRACKING_URI=http://localhost:5000
 ```

-Now to see the results you just need the following steps:
+Now to see the results you just need the following steps before using any component from eval module:

 * Run MLflow's Tracking UI